akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+## Day 196: Tuesday September 14, 2021

+**Pomodoros Completed**:

+**Progress**:

+**My Feelings**:

+## Day 192-195: Friday September 10, 2021 - Monday September 13, 2021

+**Pomodoros Completed**: 0

+**Progress**: N/A

+**My Feelings**: Health problems becoming difficult to ignore, so had to break.
+And at the risk of getting tangential, I feel like I'm counting the days inconsistently.
+Sometimes I count days where I don't do work as days I've been at Launch School, other times I omit them.
+Need to choose one or the other I think.
+Right now I'm using some vague criterion to judge whether the days off feel "earned" or not and that's not really useful.

 ## Day 191: Thursday September 9, 2021

 **Pomodoros Completed**: 4